Hilscher/netIOT-starterkit-azure-app/Readme.md

 2. Configure the Azure IoT Hub Connection and the DocumentDB Connection Data in the MonitoringWebApp/lib/config.js and also in the EventProcessorRole/WorkerRole.cs.
 3. Configure EventProcessor/ServiceConfiguration.Cloud.cscfg and EventProcessor/ServiceConfiguration.Local.cscfg in order to publish the Worker Role to Azure.

+## Node-RED Flow

+* The netIOT Starterkit comes with a pre-installed Node-RED flow.
+In case you lost/need it: Import ImportClipboard.json (root directory) to your Node-RED.

 ## Application Screenshot
 ![alt text](images/web-application.png "Application Screenshot")